FrontEndFoxes/curriculum/workshop/minis/mini1.md

 :::

 Let's try to animate the image of the current dog.
-First, we need to add `v-if` directive to it to provide the proper context for the future transition.
-In `App.vue`, edit the main dog's media card:
+First, we need to add a `v-if` directive to it to provide the proper context for the future transition.
+In `App.vue`, edit the main dog's card:

 ```html
 <v-img v-if="currentDogLink" height="400px" :src="currentDogLink"></v-img>